 The Independent Study sequence concludes with a written project and a presentation to the Honors community.
 The Honors Program supports requests for funds related to these projects, routinely sends students to national conferences for presentations, and encourages students to consider submitting their work to professional journals.

 A list of current honors course offerings may be found here.

 A list of this year's HIS project presentations and photos may be found here.

 Community involvement is an important aspect of the Honors Program and is an obligation of all members.
-Every Honors student is required to complete at least eight hours of service over three different projects, each semester.
+Every Honors student is required to complete at least 8 hours of service each semester.
+They have the option of completing it over three different projects or do a semester long project.
+If you chose the semester long project it needs to be approved by the Honors Office staff.
+The approval form that would need to be submitted is listed below.
 Students are encouraged to be active members of the Honors Program community and to begin new service projects of personal interest.

 Honors Program Requirements and Service – Description of Honors Courses, Introduction to Research, Honors Independent Study, and Community Service

 Honors Program Requirement Sheet - Guide to keep track of Courses, Introduction to Research, and Honors Independent Study

 Honors Program Service Record – Guide to keep track of service projects.
 This needs to be handed in at the end of EVERY semester in order to get credit!